 You can check out and join our Young Farmer Business Network group on Facebook for updates on the bootcamps.

-Take a look at Georgie Thomson’s impressive Meet the Expert profile, and keep you eye out on the Facebook group for our introductory video of Georgie, coming soon!
+Take a look at Tristan’s impressive Meet the Expert profile, and keep you eye out on the Facebook group for our introductory video of Georgie, coming soon!

 For more information, contact Agriculture Victoria’s Young Farmer Coordinator, Sarah Wallis, on (03) 5761 1573 or send her an email